vvit/TouchAndHoldButton/README.md

 Swift version of NBTouchAndHoldButton https://github.com/balazsnemeth/NBTouchAndHoldButton

-Touch and hold a button, so it's action will be called repeatedly based on interval you set.
+Touch and hold a button, so its action will be called repeatedly based on interval you set.
 Good for the backspace button on a custom keyboard:

     let backspaceButton: TouchAndHoldButton = TouchAndHoldButton(frame: myFrame)